 Confusion with another, otherwise unknown, Hebrew/Aramaic work could explain how the church fathers later spuriously attributed the Gospel of Matthew to the disciple Matthew when misinterpreting Papias’ statement .
 Likewise, the church fathers also agreed upon Matthean priority, believing the Gospel of Matthew to have been authored before Mark, which is why Matthew is placed first in the New Testament.
 However, the vast majority of scholars today agree upon Markan priority, and that the Gospel of Matthew was written later than and used Mark.
 If the church fathers could be mistaken about something so central to the Gospel of Matthew as the fact that it was written before Mark and used Mark, they could easily be just as mistaken about the author of the text, which would be no greater an error.

 In light of this evidence, Udoh (To Caesar What Is Caesar’s, pg.
 236) concludes, “the imperial denarii were not required for Roman taxation, and they did not form the basis of the silver currency of the region.
 The connection that is made in the Gospels, especially in Matt 22:19, between Roman taxation in Judea and the denarius does not offer any specific historical information about taxation in Jewish Palestine during Jesus’ lifetime.”
-The passage is anachronistic and reflects tax collection practices after the destruction of the Jewish Temple in 70 CE.
-This makes perfect sense, as all four of the canonical Gospels were composed after 70 CE and were thus depicting a later development.
-However, it does not make sense if the Gospels’ authors would have had personal memory and knowledge of the state of affairs in Judea prior to 70 CE (which the hypothesis that the authors of the Gospels were eyewitness natives of Judea, rejected by the large majority of scholars, would assume).
+Personally, I think that the passage is likely anachronistic and reflects tax collection practices after the destruction of the Jewish Temple in 70 CE .
+This makes perfect sense, as all four of the canonical Gospels were probably composed after 70 CE, and were thus depicting a later development .
+It does not make sense, however, if the Gospels’ authors would have had personal memory and knowledge of the state of affairs in Judea prior to 70 CE (which the hypothesis that the authors of the Gospels were eyewitness natives of Judea, rejected by the large majority of scholars, would assume).

 Now, here is the real clincher.
 If the saying is not authentically one of Jesus, then the first place it would appear is in Mk.
 12:13-17.
 It makes good sense that, if the saying is spurious and anachronistic, it may have arisen from the author of Mark’s (or his sources’) often inaccurate descriptions of the social and geographical features in Palestine, noted elsewhere in the gospel .